stevemcghee/go-to-production/RISK_MITIGATION_PLAN.md

 *   **Local Deployment Scripts:** Create and maintain a set of well-documented local deployment scripts that can be run from a developer's machine.
 These scripts would perform the same actions as the CI/CD pipeline (e.g., build, push Docker image, update Kubernetes deployment).
 *   **Break-Glass Procedure:** Define a "break-glass" procedure that outlines the steps to take in the event of a CI/CD outage.
 This would include who is authorized to perform a manual deployment, what approvals are needed, and how to execute the local deployment scripts.
 *   **Multi-Provider CI/CD (Advanced):** For a more advanced solution, consider mirroring the CI/CD pipeline on a different provider (e.g., GitLab CI/CD, CircleCI).
 This would provide a fully redundant deployment path, but would also increase complexity and maintenance overhead.

+#### 8. Mitigating DDoS and Other Security Concerns

+**Proposal:** Implement a layered security approach using cloud-native services and application-level hardening.

+**Details:**
+*   **Web Application Firewall (WAF):** Use a WAF service like Google Cloud Armor to protect against common web exploits and DDoS attacks.
+Cloud Armor can be integrated with the Global External Load Balancer to provide rate limiting, IP-based blocking, and protection against OWASP Top 10 vulnerabilities.
+*   **Input Validation and Sanitization:** Strengthen the application code to perform strict input validation on all user-supplied data to prevent injection attacks.
+Use prepared statements for all database queries (which is already being done) to prevent SQL injection.
+*   **Content Security Policy (CSP):** Implement a strict Content Security Policy to mitigate the risk of cross-site scripting (XSS) and other code injection attacks.
+*   **Regular Security Scanning:** Integrate automated security scanning tools into the CI/CD pipeline.
+This includes static application security testing (SAST) to find vulnerabilities in the source code and dynamic application security testing (DAST) to scan the running application for vulnerabilities.